-2.3 PV System Equipment Eligibility Requirements
+2.3 PV System Requirements

 PV systems (i.e., systems that cause direct conversion of sunlight to electricity) are the only solar electric generating technology that are eligible to receive incentives from the SOMAH program.

-Details of the eligibility requirements for generation system equipment are described in this section.
+Details of the requirements for generation system equipment are described in this section.

-2.3.6 New Equipment, Not Pilot or Demonstration Systems
+2.3.1 Equipment Certifications, New Equipment, Not Pilot or Demonstration Systems

-All major system components (panels and inverters) must not have been previously placed in service in any other location or for any other application.
+All major system components (panels and inverters) must not have been previously placed in service in any other location or for any other use case.
 Rebuilt, refurbished or relocated equipment is not eligible to receive SOMAH incentives.